 - ¾ – 1 cup Water

 - 1 cup Yogurt (I used lowfat.
-Can use whole milk yogurt or use 1 tbsp sour cream with low or nonfat yogurt for a rich pachadi)
+Can use whole milk yogurt or use 1 tablespoon sour cream with low or nonfat yogurt for a rich pachadi)

 - ⅛ – ¼ tsp.
-Mustard Seeds, powdered (I used ⅛ tsp seeds and felt I could have added a bit more for a pungent taste.
+Mustard Seeds, powdered (I used ⅛ teaspoon seeds and felt I could have added a bit more for a pungent taste.
 Adjust to taste)

 - Cilantro ~ Kothmir for garnish